-A) An incident with the First Encounter box checked, which also must include an office visit procedure code.
+A) An incident dated within the reporting period with the First Encounter box checked, which also must include an office visit procedure code.

 B) Electronic receipt of a transition of care document to your office from another office using an EHR capable of sending these.
-The document must then be tied to an incident, and that incident's ledger must also include an office visit procedure code.
+The document must then be tied to an incident dated within the reporting period, and that incident's ledger must also include an office visit procedure code.

-C) A patient coming into your office with a list of their current medications, which will then need to be entered in as a list to reconcile.
+C) A patient coming into your office with a list of their current medications, which will then need to be entered in as a list to reconcile on an incident dated within the reporting period.
 (For this case, the act of entering in a list to reconcile and reconciling will add the patient to the denominator and numerator at the same time.)